Close Menu

 “Why is this taking so long?”

-So, we moved to the floor.
+We moved to the floor.
 And we brought in the cartoons.

-Kids thrive on routine, but “routine” doesn’t have to mean a boring, sterile office desk.
-In fact, for my daughter, a serious desk felt like a punishment.
+Kids do well with routine, but routine doesn’t have to mean a boring desk that feels like a punishment.

-2. Our “No-Fight” Homework Toolkit
+2. The “No-Fight” Homework Toolkit

-The Whiteboard (The Real MVP)
+The Whiteboard

 The Low Table